 Possibly the first landmark that enters everyone’s minds when thinking about New York is the Statue of Liberty.
 Get a good view of it from Battery Park or take the Staten Island Ferry to Liberty Island to get up close to this iconic symbol of freedom.
 Book in advance to walk up to the crown and enjoy the panoramic view across New York Harbor.
 Or simply walk around Lady Liberty’s base and go inside the pedestal.
 While you’re there, take the time to stop at Ellis Island and visit the Immigration Museum to learn about the experiences the immigrants went through when they arrived at the immigration station to be processed so they could enter the United States.

 Field packs to help you explore the park are available at Belvedere Castle, and you can also look at natural history artifacts inside the building.
 Gaze at the many famous sculptures within the park, such as Balto the sled dog and Alice in Wonderland.
-Staying in a vacation rental home near Central Park means you’re in close proximity to many of the best attractions in the city.
+Staying in a vacation rental home near Central Park means you’re near many of the best attractions in the city.
 The American Museum of Natural History, as an example, is just off Central Park West.

 The neighborhood you stay in can have a big impact on your New York vacation experience.
 When you’re deciding where to set up your home base while you’re away, think about the things you want to do and the overall vibe you want your trip to take on.
 You can find a wide variety of great vacation rentals in New York City, from Manhattan to neighborhoods across the Brooklyn Bridge.